Harini-Pavithra/AI-Product-Manager-Nanodegree/Build a Model with Google AutoML/README.md

 # The Four Parts of the Project

 We will train four different models using four variants of the pneumonia dataset.The dataset contains childrens' chest x-ray images, and that they are classified into two classes, "normal" and "pneumonia".
-The following sections describe the steps we must take to create each model.
+The following cases describe the steps we must take to create each model.

-## 1. Create a binary classifier to detect pneumonia using chest x-rays
+## Case 1.
+Create a binary classifier to detect pneumonia using chest x-rays

 We'll start by training a model simply using 100 images from the “normal” class and 100 images from the “pneumonia” class.We are asked to evaluate the following: